Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What are the symptoms of erectile dysfunction?

-- difficulty engaging in sexual intercourse, due to your penis not being hard enough
+- having sexual intercourse, due to your penis not being hard enough

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.